jcaillon/valet/tests.d/1100-self-config/results.approved.md

 # VALET_CONFIG_FILE

 # The directory in which to find user commands.
-# Defaults to the 'valet.d' directory in the user home directory.
+# Defaults to the '.valet.d' directory in the user home directory.
 VALET_USER_DIRECTORY="${VALET_USER_DIRECTORY:-}"

 # The path to the configuration directory, where we store that should be kept between sessions.